chideraemmanuel/Lynkks/README.md

   - **Session-based Authentication**: Implemented with Next.js and database sessions to securely manage user authentication.

-  - **Google OAuth**: Used for implementing secure authentication via Google accounts, allowing users to log in with their existing credentials.
+  - **Google OAuth (without any library)**: Used for implementing secure authentication via Google accounts, allowing users to log in with their existing credentials.

 - **Email Service**: